bhisaac/5eFP/5eFP-SRD.md

 ## Unconscious

+- An unconscious creature drops any equipment held in their hands and gains the prone condition.
+A flying creature loses flight unless it has the hover keyword.
 - An unconscious creature is incapacitated (see the condition), can’t move or speak, and is unaware of its surroundings.
 - The creature drops whatever it’s holding and falls prone.
 - The creature automatically fails STR and DEX checks.